Àlex Perera, PhD

 Antonio Galicia, MSc

-Antonio got two Bachelor’s in Engineering Degrees (Mechanical and Biomedical Engineering) at TECNUN (Escuela de Ingeniería de la Universidad de Navarra), where he was awarded with the Diploma of Entrepreneurship and completed a Managerial Skills Program.
-Later on, Antonio obtained the Master’s Degree in Biomedical Engineering at Universitat de Barcelona (UB) & Universitat Politècnica de Catalunya (UPC).
+Antonio got two Bachelor’s in Engineering Degrees (Mechanical and Biomedical Engineering) at the University of Navarra School of Engineering (Tecnun), where he was awarded with the Diploma of Entrepreneurship and completed a Managerial Skills Program.
+Later on, Antonio obtained the Master’s Degree in Biomedical Engineering at the University of Barcelona (UB) & Polytechnic University of Catalonia (UPC).